SnappyJumper/Measure-Up/README.md

     - The input box highlights when it is in focus

     - After a conversion is complete or a new unit selected the previous input is deleted from the input box and the focus is pulled back to the input box.
-This is useful so the user doesn’t have to keep clicking on the box everytime.
+This is useful so the user doesn’t have to keep clicking on the box every time.

 * **Output Area and History Table**